StrangeRanger/bash-style-guide/content/style.md

     - **When to omit**:
         - **Development and Debugging Phases**: When you need to modify constants temporarily for testing, delaying `readonly` can aid in faster iteration.
         - **Readability and Simplicity**: In simple or short scripts, omitting `readonly` can keep the script easy to read and maintain, without unnecessary complexity.
+- **Global Constants**: Declare global constants at the beginning of the script or in a separate configuration file for easy reference and modification.
+    - **Reason**: Centralizing constant declarations enhances script organization and readability, making it easier to manage and update values.
+    - **`readonly` Assignment**: If the initial assignment at the beginning of the script is not the final value, use `readonly` only after the true value is determined and set.
 - **Treatment**: <mark>**_CONSIDER_**</mark> treating these variables as immutable, even if `readonly` is not applied.
     - **Reason**: Consistently treating constant variables as immutable ensures script reliability and maintainability.